 SEO and Meta Descriptions

-Meta Tags are an HTML element that you can place on the pages of your site to give search engines more information about each page.
-The content of the meta tag does not display on the page of your website to visitors.
-Meta tags are located in the head area of a page’s underlying HTML code and are available to search engines.
+Meta tags are HTML elements you can add to the pages of your site to give search engines more information about each page.
+The content of the meta tag doesn't display on your website for visitors.
+Meta tags go in the head section of a page's HTML code, and are available to search engines.
 The most important of these meta tags is the meta description.

-The html construction of meta tags is a name/value pair.
-Here is an example of a meta description for a website that sells shoes:
+Meta tags use a name/value pair format.
+Here's an example of a meta description for a website that sells shoes:

 <meta name="description" content="Do your feet a favor!
 Shop the best deals on men's dress shoes, loafers, sneakers, boots, and more at YourSite.com!">

-The resulting search results page lists this entry as follows:
+The search results page will show this entry as:

 Example search results entry.

-In this search results page example, the first line of the result comes from the Home Page Title, and the description is the meta description.
-Note that the search keywords are displayed in bold.
+In this example, the first line comes from the Home Page Title, and the description comes from the meta description.
+The search keywords are displayed in bold.

 Placing Meta Tags on the Pages of Your Site

-The procedures you use for placing the meta tags on your site can vary, depending on the type of page.
-See the following topics for information about adding the meta description to each page.
+How you place meta tags on your site can vary depending on the page.
+Check out these topics for information about adding a meta description to each page.

 Note: